Mistralton/Replayed/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## To Implement when more time
+Streaks for more gamification

+Able to interact with other user profiles

+Location.reload on the traditional route needs to be changed

+Handle Zod error uniquely.

+Looking forward, we are hoping to support more games, improve our UI design, UX experience, and grow our user-base community.